-Agreement of cooperation between the Marriage and Family Therapy Program (MFT), in the Department of Human Development and Family Studies, Auburn University, and (agency).

-The MFT Program will:

-- 1) Assume initial responsibility for screening appropriate applicants. - 2) Provide the placement with an opportunity to review any candidate and appropriate records prior to placement. - 3) Assign a student to work at the placement for approximately hours per week from to .
-(4 weeks of leave allowed with a 12-month placement). (date: ) - 4) Conduct a weekly 2-hour group supervision session (max. of 6 students) and a weekly 1- hour individual supervision session (1 to 2 students) during each term. - 5) Assign an on-call faculty member for any emergency supervision during University breaks. - 6) Require students to meet all internship placement requirements. - 7) Provide a faculty member as a liaison between the placement and MFT Program.
-The liaison person will: - a) Visit the student on site at least once each term, unless otherwise agreed, - b) Discuss with the on-site supervisor the progress of the student at least once each term, and - c) Be available to the on-site supervisor regarding issues pertaining to the student or the placement. - 8) Be responsible for the final determination of the student's grades based partially on the feedback of the on-site supervisor.
+eement of cooperation between the Marriage and Family Therapy Program (MFT), in the partment of Human Development and Family Studies, Auburn University, and (agency).
+The MFT Program will: 1) Assume initial responsibility for screening appropriate applicants.
+2) Provide the placement with an opportunity to review any candidate and appropriate records prior to placement.
+3) Assign a student to work at the placement for approximatelyhours per week from 4) to (4 weeks of leave allowed with a12-month placement). (date:) Conduct a weekly 2-hour group supervision session (max. of 6 students) and a weekly 1-hour individual supervision session (1 to 2 students) during each term.
+5) 6) Require students to meet all internship placement requirements.
+7) Provide a faculty member as a liaison between the placement and MFT Program.
+The liaison person will: a) Visit the student on site at least once each term, unless otherwise agreed, b) Discuss with the on-site supervisor the progress of the student at least once each term, and c) Be available to the on-site supervisor regarding issues pertaining to the student or the placement.
+8) Be responsible for the final determination of the student's grades based partially on the feedback of the on-site supervisor.
+The Agencywill: Name of Agency Ageı ncy 1) Have the right to interview prospective students and accept or reject students for placement for reasons related to the student's ability to function or perform specific tasks and assignments of the